A Day in Cockscomb Basin: Hike, Wildlife, and River Tubing

 Entrance fees and budget for Cockscomb Basin (on a budget)

-The entrance fee to the Cockscomb Wildlife Sanctuary is 10 BZD (price in 2018), and you buy the entrance ticket at the Maya Center by the main road.
-From here we booked a taxi to drive us into the sanctuary, which was 80 BZD there and back (40 pr. person for two people, a bit pricey but worth it for us!).
-You can leave this expense out, but there’s a few kilometers walk to get to the start of the trails and the visitors center.
+The entrance fee to the Cockscomb Basin Wildlife Sanctuary is 10 BZD (price in 2018), and you can buy the entrance ticket at the Maya Center by the main road.
+From here, we booked a taxi to drive us into the sanctuary, which cost 80 BZD for the round trip (40 BZD per person for two people).
+It was a bit pricey, but it was worth it for us.
+You can skip this expense if you prefer, but note that there is a few kilometers walk to get to the start of the trails and the visitor center.

 If you do not have any accommodation booked beforehand (for us it was not possible to book it on short notice, this was even in the off-season!), you need to make an appointment with the taxi driver to pick you up for your return to the main road.
 It is however still possible to walk back to the main road.